 My dissertation research is on “Granger Causality in Mixed Frequency Time Series”.
 Time series are often sampled at different frequencies, and it is well-known that temporal aggregation has adverse effects on Granger causality tests.
 I am developing a set of Granger causality tests that explicitly take advantage of data sampled at different frequencies.

-Gardner 404, Department of Economics CB 3305, UNC Chapel Hill
+Phillips Annex 200, Department of Economics CB 3305, UNC Chapel Hill

 Chapel Hill, NC 27599, USA